 -bash: ./index.php: Permission denied

-The PHP script does not seem to have "x" access for the owner.
+The PHP script does not seem to have "x" access enabled for the owner.

 -bash: ./index.php: /packages/run/php/bin/php^M: bad interpreter: No such file or directory

-PHP script has DOS line termination.
-It can be converted by a utility to Unix line termination
+The PHP script has DOS line endings.
+It can be converted to Unix line endings by a utility

 Premature end of script headers(in

 Content-typeyou write correctly and whether it is followed by a blank line.

 Make sure you meet conditions required by suexec, especially script access rights